 Can a bank place a hold on a direct deposit or ACH credit?

-No. Electronic payments, including ACH credits, wire transfers, and direct deposits, are next-day availability items under § 229.10(b).
+Electronic payments, including ACH credits, wire transfers, and direct deposits, are next-day availability items under § 229.10(b).
 The bank must make these funds available for withdrawal by the start of the next business day after the banking day of receipt.
-The exception hold provisions (large deposit, new account, reasonable cause) do not apply to electronic payments.
-Placing a hold on an ACH direct deposit is a per-se Reg CC violation.
+The check-based exception hold provisions discussed above do not authorize a bank to delay those electronic payments.

 What is the difference between Regulation CC and the bank's individual hold policy?

-The $5,525 threshold for the large deposit exception applies on a per-banking-day basis, aggregating all deposits made on the same day.
-If a customer makes three check deposits of $2,000 each on the same day ($6,000 total), the large deposit exception applies to the $475 above $5,525.
-The first $5,525 must be available under the standard schedule, and the bank may extend the hold on the $475 excess.
-Each deposit individually is below $5,525, but the aggregate triggers the exception.
+The $6,725 threshold for the large-deposit exception applies to aggregate check deposits made for the customer on one banking day, potentially across the customer's accounts.
+Cash and electronic payments are not included in that aggregation.
+If a customer makes three check deposits of $2,500 each on the same day ($7,500 total), the large-deposit exception applies to the $775 above $6,725.
+The first $6,725 must be available under the standard schedule, and the bank may extend the hold on the $775 excess.
+Each check deposit individually is below $6,725, but the aggregate check deposits trigger the exception.